 Rebecca Henry, MS, OTR/L, AHCB-CT; Staff Therapist

-Rebecca Henry is a Certified Therapist through the American Hippotherapy Certification Board and practices occupational therapy at Carlisle Academy using hippotherapy as a treatment strategy.
-As a licensed OT for 9 years, Rebecca has experience working with children and adults with physical, developmental and mental health disabilities within acute care hospitals, a school for children with Autism, skilled nursing facilities, and a private clinic focused on Sensory Integration.
-She brings her knowledge of Handwriting Without Tears, Therapeutic Listening, Brain Gym, and Musgatova Neuromuscular Reflex Integration.
+Rebecca Henry is a Certified Therapist through the American Hippotherapy Certification Board and practices occupational therapy at Carlisle Academy using hippotherapy as a treatment strategy; as well as at Southern Maine Health Care in both inpatient and out patient.
+Rebecca completed most of her undergraduate coursework at Worcester State College and transferred to The University of New England for her graduate degree.
+While at UNE she both competed on the Cross Country Team as well as filled the role of assistant coach for Cross Country.
+She was also a member of UNESOTA and attended the AOTA Conference with several of her classmates.
+Rebecca graduated with her Masters in the spring of 2005.
+As a licensed Occupational Therapist for over 12 years, Rebecca has experience working with children and adults with physical, developmental and mental health disabilities within acute care hospitals, a school for children with Autism, skilled nursing facilities, and a private clinic focused on Sensory Integration.
 Rebecca’s passion to help others and a long time love of horses fuel her work at Carlisle Academy.

 Jane Tremlett, USDF “L” Graduate, USDF Bronze & Silver Medalist, Professional Dressage Instructor